Police: 2 men, woman found dead in southern Illinois home

 The names of the victims and details on how they died have not been released.

-A major case detective squad is investigating, the newspaper reported.
+The Major Case Squad of Greater St. Louis is investigating.
 Anyone with information about the deaths is asked to contact the squad at 618-377-5266.

 Bethalto is 21 miles (34 kilometers) northeast of St. Louis.